yzhang178/Final-Project/README.md

 ### Before and after Christmas

-After playing with the data from a general perspective, we start to test our assumptions.
+After playing with the data more generally, we started to test our assumptions.
 Firstly, we looked at the violation number during the Christmas week (12.20-12.27) in the last 3 years.
 No significant changes happened around the holiday but we can observe a clear decline on the exact Christmas Day 12.25.
 We think that's because people usually stay with their family and drive less on that day.

 ![alt text](https://github.com/yzhang178/Final-Project/blob/master/images/christmas%20bar.png?raw=true "Christmas")